senseisimple/emulab-stable/www/sec-check/README-howto.txt

      - This is automatic, but there are a few little special cases in the makefile.
 It leads into iterating on the input_values.list dictionary.
-       See the comments in README-concepts.txt .
+       See the comments about this in README-concepts.txt .

      - Input is the spidered public.wget and admin.wget subtrees.

-     - Output is $twsr/site_inputs.list and $twsr/input_names.list, which
+     - Output is $twsr/site_inputs.list and $twsr/input_names.list .

+       .
+When the inputs to a form change (fields, names, or defaults) you can edit site_inputs.list rather than having to do another whole spider run.

-       isn't used directly, but is used for adding to $tws/input_values.list .
+       . input_names.list isn't used directly, but is a source for copying strings to add to the $tws/input_values.list control file.

        See the comments in $twsr/forms-to-urls.gawk about features controlled by special annotations on the input_values.list entries.